 A physician assistant is a licensed health care professional who works under the supervision of M.D. or D.O. to perform many of the tasks that were once carried out solely by doctors.
 Physician assistants can perform physical exams, diagnose and treat illnesses, order and interpret tests, counsel patients on preventative health care, assist in surgery, and in most states, even write prescriptions.
 As a student you can expect to spend 27 months training both in the clinic and in the classroom once you’ve completed your undergraduate degree.
-Requirements beyond core classes include: BIOL 205: Human Anatomy, BIOL 206: Human Physiology, BIOL 208: Microbiology, BIOL 324: Molecular Biology, CHEM 336: Biochemistry, PSYC 101: Introduction to Psychology, and medical terminology.
+Requirements beyond core classes include: BIOL 205: Human Anatomy, BIOL 206: Human Physiology, BIOL 208: Microbiology, BIOL 324: Molecular Biology, BIOL/CHEM 336: Biochemistry, PSYC 101: Introduction to Psychology and medical terminology.

 This course examines the structure and function of nucleic acids and proteins.
 The molecular mechanisms of replication, transcription, mRNA processing and translation will be emphasized.
 In addition, regulation of these processes will be explored.
 Lecture and laboratory.
 Intended for students majoring in biology or related disciplines.

 This course will apply the knowledge acquired in BIOL 172 to the inheritance patterns of genetic traits between individuals and within populations.
 Lecture and laboratory.

 Prerequisite or Co-requisite: DAY- BIOL 181.
 CCPS-BIOL 172.

 An introduction to the principles of evolutionary biology, including the history, processes and patterns of evolution as well as systematic biology.